 Ecosystem scientists and managers from around Australia gathered recently to participate in a wide consultation process that will frame the directions and priorities of TERN’s Ecosystem Surveillance monitoring capabilities.

-In late March, 25 ecosystem scientists—representing a range of disciplines, organisations, and career stages—gathered in Adelaide for a workshop to develop the future priorities of TERN’s Ecosystem Surveillance platform.
+In late March, 25 ecosystem scientists—representing a range of disciplines, organisations, and career stages—gathered in Adelaide for a workshop to develop the future priorities of TERN’s Ecosystem Studies platform.

 The purpose of the workshop was to seek input from a representative group of current and potential users to enhance the delivery and impact of TERN’s plot-based ecosystem monitoring infrastructure.
 The workshop is a key component of TERN’s ongoing activities to engage with our community more often; deliver more data products and tools; provide the training courses you ask for; and welcome more researchers to our field sites.

 “The workshop was a great opportunity to have a constructive discussion about TERN Surveillance, ecological monitoring and building Australian capability—as well as learn from Australia’s leading scientists and practitioners about their work areas and interests,” said participant Fiona Dickson of the Australian Government’s Department of Environment and Energy.

 The number of disciplines, organisations and perspectives represented at the workshop reflected the diversity and complexity of ecosystem science as a field, and led to comprehensive discussion around questions such as:

 Always looking for new ideas from our community

 The workshop started with some fantastic presentations by participants on their current research, often using TERN infrastructure, and their roles and potential contributions to the workshop.